 That gorgeous Cheetah is walking on a salt pan from left to right, leading our eyes across an endless vastness.
-Indeed the beautiful, distinctive pattern of its fur stands out in this wildlife fine art photograph.
-As it walks on the salt pan, we can see the empty expanse of the salty plains around it.
+Indeed the beautiful, distinctive pattern of its fur stands out in this wildlife fine art photograph of the cheetah.
+As it walks on the salt pan, we can see the empty expanse of the salty plains.

 We believe that over 100 million years ago, this natural mineral salt pan first formed.
 Furthermore, here are some other interesting facts about the salt pans: